preethi213/Data-analytics---Excel/README.md

 ## Key Files

-- **Customer Sales Performance.pdf**
+Customer Sales Performance.pdf
-  This document contains customer-specific sales data for the years 2019, 2020, and 2021.
-It shows the growth of major customers like Amazon, Flipkart, and BestBuy, providing percentage increases in sales performance over time.
+Customer-specific sales data from 2019–2021, tracking growth in major customers like Amazon, Flipkart, and BestBuy.

-- **P&L by Fiscal Year.pdf**
+P&L by Fiscal Year.pdf
+A detailed Profit and Loss statement by fiscal year, covering net sales, COGS, and gross margins for each quarter.

+Market Performance vs Target.pdf
+Visualizing the 2021 market performance against targets, revealing an 8.40% overall shortfall across regions.
+Key markets like India and the USA showed significant sales growth but fell short of targets.

+P&L by Markets.pdf
-  This document provides an overview of the Profit and Loss (P&L) statements by fiscal year.
-It includes metrics such as net sales, COGS, and gross margin percentages for each quarter of 2019, 2020, and 2021.
-The report details financial performance across all regions.
+A region-specific Profit and Loss analysis for 2021, detailing net sales, COGS, gross margins, and gross margin percentages for individual countries, such as France with the highest GM% (43.2%) and Germany with the lowest GM% (26.2%).

 ## Key Metrics